olc-techsupport/Agriculture-gbif_species_occurrences/README.md

 ### Option A: Interactive GBIF Download

 1. Visit [GBIF Occurrence Search](https://www.gbif.org/occurrence/search).
-2. Search for a target species (e.g., *Prunus virginiana*).
+2. Search for a target species (for example, *Prunus virginiana*).
-3. Apply geographic filters by typing reservation names (e.g., “Pine Ridge Indian Reservation”) **or** drawing a bounding box on the map.
+3. Apply geographic filters by typing reservation names (“Pine Ridge Indian Reservation”) **or** drawing a bounding box on the map.
 4. Click **Download** → choose `SIMPLE_CSV` format.
 5. Repeat for other species.